New Hampshire's presidential primary filing period opens with candidates critical of Biden and Trump

 Biden’s campaign won’t comment on whether he will be on the ballot in New Hampshire.
 But he wouldn’t be the first reelection-seeking incumbent missing from the primary ballot: President Lyndon Johnson won the 1968 Democratic primary as a write-in, though a shockingly strong-second place showing by Sen. Eugene McCarthy helped push him out of the race.

-Scanlan, who served as deputy secretary of state for 20 years, said he was excited to welcome candidates starting Wednesday.
+Scanlan, who served as deputy secretary of state for 20 years, said he was excited to welcome the new crop of candidates candidates.
 Like his predecessor, he plans to greet them with a few encouraging words, but don't expect the obscure trivia Gardner often added.

 “I don’t have any history lessons planned,” Scanlan said.
 “That was Bill’s style, and he was really, really good at it.”